uklineale/uklineale.github.io/_posts/2021-04-02-nihilism-is-low-hanging-fruit.markdown

 Nihilism says there is no meaning to anything, but this is a subtle anthropomorphizing the universe.
 Nihilists are imposing a human spectrum of meaning on the universe, but the universe has no concept of meaning.
 It doesn't have any sense of things being meaningful or meaningless.
 It doesn't just not care, it can't not care.
 Nihilism only makes sense from a human perspective.

 True meaninglessness would not even raise the question, but nihilism has both raised _and_ answered the question.
+A nihilist would've fallen to Ganto's ax.

 ![If the left was meaninglessness and the right was meaningfulness, the universe would reject your spectrum (if it could reject anything)](https://www.scholastic.com/content/parents/en/school-success/learning-toolkit-blog/number-lines/_jcr_content.img.full.high.png)
+If the left was meaninglessness and the right was meaningfulness, the universe would reject your spectrum if it could reject anything.

 If you believe the question of "how much meaning is in the universe" needs an answer, and you still believe that answer is "none", you have imposed your own meaning on the universe.
 You're slipping into existentialism.
 ![extistentialism is for the bros](https://i.redd.it/5sn4xddkcl851.jpg)